JamesSkemp/words/content/post/open-is-to-close-as-start-is-to.md

 +++
-title = "\"Open\" is to \"close\" as \"start\" is to:" summary = "Complete this, using one of three choices.
+title = "\"Open\" is to \"close\" as \"start\" is to:" description = "Complete this, using one of three choices.
 Open is to close as start is to ..." draft = false comments = true date = "2007-01-15T10:59:00-06:00"